Date & Time

 Copresented by Garrison Institute

-Tonight renowned spiritual teacher Rupert Spira will explore with us the perennial, non-dual understanding that lies at the heart of all the great spiritual traditions, such as Advaita Vedanta, Kashmir Shaivism, Buddhism, mystical Christianity, Zen and Sufism, and which is also the ever-present reality of our own experience.
+Join renowned spiritual teacher Rupert Spira as we explore the perennial, non-dual understanding that lies at the heart of all the great spiritual traditions, such as Advaita Vedanta, Kashmir Shaivism, Buddhism, mystical Christianity, Zen, and Sufism, and which is also the ever-present reality of our own experience.
 This is a contemporary, experiential approach involving guided meditation and dialogue, and requires no affiliation to any particular religious or spiritual tradition.
-All that is required is an interest in the essential nature of experience, and in the longing for love, peace and happiness around which most of our lives revolve.
+All that is required is an interest in the essential nature of experience and in the longing for love, peace, and happiness around which most of our lives revolve.